cbernardo/libIGES/README.md

+29 Sep 2016
+  + Fixed an output reformatting bug which restricted integers in the Directory Entry to the range -9999999 .. +9999999.
+    The correct upper limit is +99999999.

 10 Oct 2015
   + Install targets have been created; in a Release build the libraries, headers, and idf2igs tool can be installed to a staging directory.